ttguitarnoob-dev/Bad-Vacation/README.md

     Thursday: Finish narrative
     Friday: Polishing

-stuff to add later:
+Stuff to add later:

- give player steel pipe in scene 17 if they don't already have it, and include different dialogue in that instance. background changing with scenes background ambient sound/music add array that keeps track of who you have met, what you have interacted with...to make it possible to revisit scenes, but keep the progress of the story.
+    give player steel pipe in scene 17 if they don't already have it, and include different dialogue in that instance. background changing with scenes
+    background ambient sound/music
+    add array that keeps track of who you have met, what you have interacted with...to make it possible to revisit scenes, but keep the progress of the story. add character portait to dialogue scenes